Advice on growing tomatoes from seed

 Types of tomato plant

-There are two main types of tomato plants to choose from – each grow to different sizes and can be bought as seeds or as young plants ready to be planted outside straight away.
+There are two main types of tomato plant to choose from – each grow to different sizes and can be bought as seeds or as young plants ready to be planted outside straight away.

 Vine tomato plants

 Also known as cordon or indeterminate tomatoes, these are the most common of the tomato plants.
 They grow in a single stem with the fruit growing on either side of the vine (any side stems will require removal) and will grow to be very tall – sometimes as much as 2.5 metres (m) in very warm conditions.
 Due to their height, vine tomato plants need supporting with a stake or cane.
 This trains the plants to grow upwards, protecting the fruit from touching the ground and giving you more space.